practicalli/neovim/docs/writing-tips.md

 ### Annotations

-Add an annotation using a comment character for the codeblock language, e.g. `#`, followed by a space and a number in round brackets `(1)`, where 1 is the number of the annotation
+Annotations in a code block help to highlight important aspects.
+Use the comment character for the language followed by a space and a number in brackets

+For example, in a shell code block, use `# (1)` where 1 is the number of the annotation

+Use a number after the code block to add the text for the annotation, e.g. `1.`.
+Ensure there is a space between the code block and the annotation text.

 ```shell
 ls -la $HOME/Downloads  # (1)